dataronio/Concurrency-flock/README.md

 ## Money, Money, Money

-We're going to write code that simulates 20 processes trying to withdraw money from a bank account at the same time.
+We're going to write code that simulates a number of processes trying to withdraw money from a bank account at the same time.

 The process for withdrawing money is simple: